ilikesymmetry/prototypes/src/Access/README.md

 ### 2. 2-step owner transfers

 While optional, a 2-step process for `owner` transfer is enabled and recommended given the high-severity if accidentally transferred to an incorrect address.
+First the current owner must publish the next owner and then this pending owner must accept the transfer to complete the process.

 ### 3. Additional setup on granted accounts `(optional)`